 Furthermore, we suggest HR professionals self-audit and review these decisions frequently to keep up with a fast-moving market and changing conditions within their organizations.
 Our survey shows that 10.7% of organizations review external data and internal equity at least once a year.
 Plus, an additional 9.5% have a system in place for reviewing pay decisions and approvals.

-Employee Perception of Internal Equity and External Equity Is All That Matters
+Employee Perception of Internal Equity and External Equity Is Critical

 Organizations armed with accurate market data and an internally-equitable salary structure have the blueprint for fair pay.
 However, your organization must also be proactive about communicating with employees.